5m read|NOVOS

 • Nature (evolution) is not really interested in us having a long lifespan.
 It’s interested in getting us to reproduce as quickly and much as possible.
 We, as humans, on the other hand, want to live as long and as healthy as possible.
 So we need to take matters in our own hands and make sure we take in sufficient amounts of nutrients for an optimal lifespan.

-What further complicates this discussion, is that both proponents and detractors of supplements are wrong (and right).
+What further complicates this discussion is that both proponents and detractors of supplements are wrong (and right).

 The detractors will claim that many studies show that supplements don’t improve health.